bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-csharp[](../../../samples/tests/xunit/AllKindsOfParamsTest.cs#L46-L64)]

 These examples do the same thing.
-Here is what is going on:

-1. The first and second example uses the `EventCallback` factory method in <xref:Bunit.ComponentParameterFactory> (there are many overloads that take different kinds of `Action` and `Func` delegates), to pass a lambda as the event callback to the specified parameter.
+The first and second examples use the `EventCallback` factory method in <xref:Bunit.ComponentParameterFactory> (there are many overloads that take different kinds of `Action` and `Func` delegates) to pass a lambda as the event callback to the specified parameter.

-2. The second example uses the <xref:Bunit.ComponentParameterCollectionBuilder`1>'s `Add` method, which takes a parameter selector expression that selects the parameter using a lambda, and forces you to provide the correct type of callback method.
-This makes the builders methods strongly typed and refactor safe.
+The second example uses the <xref:Bunit.ComponentParameterCollectionBuilder`1>'s `Add` method, which takes a parameter selector expression that selects the parameter using a lambda, and forces you to provide the correct type of callback method.
+This makes the builder's methods strongly typed and refactor-safe.

 # [Razor test code](#tab/razor)